-§6.0 The Issues Committee reviews all local propositions and makes recommendations to the SFDCCC.
+§6.0 The Issues and Resolutions Committee reviews all local measures and makes recommendations to the SFDCCC.
 Representatives of the various propositions are invited to make brief presentations and answer questions.
 The time allowed will depend on the number of speakers.
 Initiatives are then acted upon by vote of the SFDCCC.
-Members' votes are recorded and are a matter of public record.
+Members' votes are recorded in the minutes of the endorsement meeting.
 Refer to the Bylaws for the voting process itself.